OpenGroop/groopi-docs/docs/index.md

 <a name="user_add"></a>
 #### Add User
 Adds new users to OpenGro/Op.
+Enter the username and password of the new user

 <a name="Edit User"></a>
 #### Edit User